mad-lab-fau/mad-gui/docs/customization.rst

 *******************

 Below we explain, how you can create and inject such plugins to the GUI.
+There is always a list that describes the single steps and the regarding details are shown as soon as you click on the respective item in the list.
 If - at any point - you want to send a message to the user of the GUI, you create a message box with an OK button like
 this: